Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 270 days is lower, thus better.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum days under water of 270 days is lower, thus better.

 AveDuration: